tinexw/cdc-with-pact/infrastructure/README.md

 You should now be able to access Jenkins on <http://localhost:8080> and the Pact Broker on <http://localhost>.

+The Jenkins contains:
+- run-contract-tests job for provider that only executes the contract tests
+- build-and-deploy job for consumer and provider (Continuous Deployment case)
-The Jenkins should contain build jobs for all consumers and build and verifyPactContract jobs for each provider.
+- separate build and deploy jobs for consumer and provider each (manual production deployment case)
+- branch build job for consumer